jaykay12/tech/_posts/2020-10-5-test-driven-development-spring-boot.md

 - **@Test** : Marks the method as a junit test

 - **@DisplayName** : Provides custom name for a test
+  - Invoked as `@DisplayName("MU Cleaning: Fractions")`

 - **@BeforeAll** :
-  - Makes the method to run at the very start, before all the test methods in that test class.
+  - Signals that the annotated method should be executed before all tests in the current test class.
   - This method must be static.
+  - Replacement of `@BeforeClass` of JUnit4.
   - Used for declaring objects, creating connections etc.

 - **@BeforeEach** :
-  - Makes the method to run before each test method in that test class.
+  - Signals that the annotated method should be executed before each `@Test` method in the current class.
+  - Replacement of `@Before` of JUnit4.
   - Used for initialising objects, setting states etc.

 - **@AfterEach**
   - Makes the method to run after each test method in that test class.
+  - Replacement of `@After` of JUnit4.
   - Used for reinitialising objects, clearing states etc.

 - **@AfterAll**
   - Makes the method to run at the very end, after all the test methods in that test class.
   - This method must be static.
+  - Replacement of `@AfterClass` of JUnit4.
   - Used for destroying objects, closing connections etc.

+- **@RepeatedTest**
+  - Enables multiple runs of the annotated test method.
+  - Invoked as `@RepeatedTest(5)`

 - **@Tag**
   - Used for marking the test methods or test classes with tags for test discovering and filtering